piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

 moving parts and involved elements and parties working together at the same time, so when a WebRTC connection is not working properly, or directly it can not be created, there's a series of not-so-obvious usual reasons that can make it fail.
-We are going to analize some of the most common ones, and when possible, see how we can fix them or find some alternatives solutions to minimize their impact.
+We are going to analyze some of the most common ones, and when possible, see how we can fix them or find some alternatives solutions to minimize their impact.